January 14, 2016 · Written by Foodtolive Team

 Foods NOT to Eat:

 Note that only raw eggs shouldn’t be included in your pregnancy diet because they might contain salmonella.
 This bacterium is destroyed during the process of cooking.
 Therefore, if you are sure that the eggs are fresh and properly cooked, you can eat them without fear.
-They might become a good source of protein for those who doesn’t at meat.
+They might become a good source of protein for those who don’t at meat.

 Fish is good for you, but raw fish carries too many risks to consume it during pregnancy.
 You can only eat rolls made from cooked ingredients.